ziadsawalha/culture/how-we-operate.md

 When in doubt always err on the side of cloud scaleability.

-- **Google Docs** - best when working on documents that need to be edited by multiple people and don't fit well in Github.
+- **Google Docs** - Best when working on documents that need to be edited by multiple people and don't fit well in Github.
-- **Microsoft Office** - this is especially applies to presentations.
-We have a strong affinity for Powerpoint
+- **Slides.com** - For building presentations
 - **1Password** - Each team member is added to the Serverless 1PW account and any applicable vaults.
 Use 1PW to generate complex passwords and keep them stored without having to write them down.
-- **Expensity** - for reimbursing employee expenses.
+- **Expensify** - For reimbursing employee expenses.
-- **Bill.com** - for paying vendors and US based contractors.
+- **Bill.com** - For paying vendors and US based contractors.

 ### Company policies